 The purpose of Green Reads is to create opportunities to build knowledge, deepen commitments, and take further action to protect clean water, improve air quality, reduce carbon emissions, improve energy efficiency, and reduce waste, for a more sustainable a healthy local environment for all.

 There are two ways to participate in Green Reads:

 Green Reads Facebook Group: The Facebook group membership will be not limited in size; anyone can keep pace with the reading assignments there and engage in discussion with other readers.
 Please join us on Facebook!

-Green Reads Zoom Group: Green Reads Zoom participants will participate in real-time book club meet-ups using Zoom remote meeting platform every other Thursday from 4:00 – 5:00 p.m. starting February 25, 2020.
-Participation in the Green Reads Zoom Group is limited to twelve participants in order to allow for a small enough group to allow for easy discussion and participation by all of those attending.
-Please only register for this if you are available at this weekly meeting time.
+Green Reads Zoom Group: Green Reads Zoom participants will participate in real-time book club meet-ups using Zoom remote meeting platform every other Thursday from 4:00 – 5:00 p.m..
+Participation in the Green Reads Zoom Group is limited to twelve participants to allow for easy discussion and participation by all attendees.
+Please only register for this if you are available at the above meeting time.
 Participation in this limited group is first-come, first serve.
 The Green Reads Zoom Group registration is open until full using the ONLINE REGISTRATION FORM.
 Once the group has reached capacity, this link will be deactivated.

 *The links provided for books link to the Bobzbay page in Bookshop.org.
 Purchasing books online through Bookshop.org supports independent booksellers across the country, including our own local independent bookstore – Bobzbay*